barangerbenjamin/wsl2/README.md

 For this setup, you need to run the latest version of Windows.

-This means that you need to run Windows 10 with all the latest update installed.
+This means that you need to run Windows 10 with all the latest updates installed.

 You can check that it is the case by clicking on **Start>Settings>System>About**, locate where it says *edition*.
 If you see something that starts with "Windows 10..." you're good to go :muscle:.